gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Set Supported DTLS Key Management Parameters

-Prior to attempting to establish an SCTP assocation an SCTP endpoint needs to configure which DTLS Key Management Methods it supports, as well the roles and if restart is supported.
+Prior to attempting to establish an SCTP association an SCTP endpoint needs to configure which DTLS Key Management Methods it supports, as well the roles and if restart is supported.
 This information is included in the DTLS Key Management Parameter which if these